suika2engine/suika2/README.md

 ## Portability

 In a strict sense, Suika 2 runs on Windows, Mac, Linux and Android.
-It's portable!

 Suika 2 is consist of platform independent part and hardware abstraction layer (HAL).
 Platform independent part is written in ANSI C with some GCC pragmas.
 HALs are currently written in C, Objective-C and Java.